Photo courtesy Daniel X. O’Neil via Flickr

 Hedgerows can be used as a windbreak or as a privacy screen.
 Maximilian sunflowers can create a thick boundary and can be a useful component in a hedgerow.

-Keep in mind that this plant will die back with a frost, so it is best used in a mixed species hedgerow with woody perennials that keep their leaves or shape throughout the winter months.
+Keep in mind that this plant will die back with a frost, so if privacy is your goal, it is best used in a mixed species hedgerow with woody perennials that keep their leaves or shape throughout the winter months.

 For more hedgerow ideas, see my post How to Plant a Hedgerow.